gradle/gradle/design-docs/managed-model.md

 (above)

 ## Future candidate stories (unordered)

+### Model designer augments generated display name to contain extra information

+Possible driver for this is the component report.

 ### Plugin creates model element of custom type, containing a collecting of boxed primitive types, without supplying an implementation